Inland Steel Building: Awards and landmark designations

 The Inland Steel Building received the Chicago Building Congress's 1958 award for the best new-building design in Chicagoland.
 The American Institute of Architects (AIA) and Chicago Association of Commerce gave the building an award in 1958, proclaiming the Inland Steel Building the city's best new commercial building for that year.
 The two associations also gave Lippold's sculpture a fine arts award in 1959.
 The AIA also gave a special 25-year honor award to the Inland Steel Building in 1982, citing the integrity of its design.
 (Note: Not to be confused with the Twenty-five Year Award, which was awarded to the Commonwealth Building in Portland, Oregon, that year.)
 An executive for the Landmarks Preservation Council of Illinois said in 1991 that the building had "long been recognized as a potential landmark" because its exterior frame adhered to the principle that form follows function.
 The same year, SOM won a design award from the AIA after completing a new cafeteria in the building.

 The building was one of the first official landmarks designated in 1958 by the then-new Commission on Chicago Architectural Landmarks, which in 1960 mounted a metallic plaque in front of the building.
 At the time, the building had no legal protections.
 When the city government conducted a survey of Chicago's buildings in 1995, it granted various levels of legal protection, but only to buildings completed before 1940.
 The Commission on Chicago Architectural Landmarks' successor, the Commission on Chicago Landmarks, designated the Inland Steel Building as a Chicago Landmark on October 7, 1998.
 A square plaque related to the 1998 landmark designation is next to the older commission's metallic plaque.
 The building was added to the National Register of Historic Places in 2009.

 Architectural Record magazine described the Inland Steel Building as one of the United States' "most famous [architectural] works of the mid-20th century" that were protected as local or national landmarks.
+In 2026, the same magazine included the Inland Steel Building on its list of "the most significant works of American architecture".